livMatS/RDM-Wiki-public/rdm/dtool/src/020_gui/005_quick_start.md

 ## Quick start

+Note that datasets placed on the testing storage locations within this guide are **readable globally** by anyone, **not deletable** once deposited there, **not backed up**, and may disappear at any time.

+### Reporting issues

+Please report any issues with the dtool lookup GUI at https://github.com/livMatS/dtool-lookup-gui/issues, any issues with this documentation at https://github.com/livMatS/RDM-Wiki-public/issues, or to [data@livmats.uni-freibur.de](mailto:data@livmats.uni-freiburg.de).
+Thank you.

 ### Set-up

 Navigate to [https://github.com/livMatS/dtool-lookup-gui/releases](https://github.com/livMatS/dtool-lookup-gui/releases) and download the latest release zip file containing the dtool lookup gui for your OS.

 Unpack the zip archive and launch the application.
-On a Linux machine, you will have to make the unpacked file executable first with
+On a Linux or MacOS machine, you will have to make the unpacked file executable first with a

 ```bash
 chmod +x dtool-lookup-gui
 ```

+in the terminal.

 When you launch the GUI for the first time, it may look quite empty: